Professor Chris Bojke

 Davide Trebaldi.
 The impact of adherence to guidelines, individual behaviour, and personality traits on the management of type 2 diabetes.
-Supervisors Claire Hulme, Chris Bojke, Robert West
+Supervisors: Silviya Nikolova, Chris Bojke and Robert West

 Chris is interested in supervising PhD projects across a wide range of health economics topics including HTA and health policy, especially where there is a clear econometric theme of either/or using observational data or identifying heterogeneity in outcomes/preferences.

 - Leeds Institute of Health Sciences